legendarycode3/mastering-javaScript-course/README.md

 executed line-by-line by a browser's built-in engine at runtime, rather than being pre- compiled into machine code.
 2.)
-Client-Side & Server-Side Originally designed for client-side execution (running in
+Client-Side & Server-Side Originally designed for client-side execution (running in the user's browser), the introduction of runtime environments like Node.js has enabled

    ✔️ **Three (3) major technologies we use in creating website, they include:** <br/>